Frequently Asked Questions

 We hope this answers some of the questions you may have concerning getting a new home through the Housing Development Alliance.
 You may find other questions and answers you need here.
-If you have any other questions, or want a more specific answer, feel free to call 606-436-0497 and ask for Pam or Chris.
+If you have any other questions, or want a more specific answer, feel free to call 606-436-0497 and someone will assist you.

 The Housing Development Alliance, Inc. is a nonprofit community-based affordable housing provider.
 Our mission is to assist low and very-low income persons with their housing needs, including homeownership.
 Over the past 27 years, we have helped over 300 families get a home of their own and over 800 families with home repairs.